Colsai/scott_data606/README.md

 bert_model.get_topic_info()[1:]
 ```

 In this case, we can see that the most-common work plan topic was a *medicare,payment,hospital,service...* topic, which is identified in 91 work plans.
 ![image](https://user-images.githubusercontent.com/70355052/185267021-af6ee0f7-394e-40f6-854c-e32d0a30399d.png)

+In the case of

 A full picture of the work can be seen here:
 <table>